divyashC/daily_coding_problem/README.md

 # Daily Coding Problem Solutions

-This repository consists of all the Daily [Coding Problem](https://www.dailycodingproblem.com/) questions I solved using Python3.
+This repository consists of all the  [Daily Coding Problem](https://www.dailycodingproblem.com/) questions gathered from interviews of top companies I solved using Python3.
 The repository will be updated every time I solve new questions.
 I might even solve questions in other languages in the future but currently I am sticking with Python.

-Daily Coding Problem is a platform built by Tech Lead where a new question is mailed to the subscriber every day at 9:00AM PST.
+Daily Coding Problem is a platform built by [Tech Lead](https://www.youtube.com/c/TechLead/)) where a new question from job interviews of fortune 500 companies is mailed to the subscriber every day at 9:00AM PST.

 ## Get in touch with me on: